 For more experienced cyclists, the answer is more variable.

 - Minimum of 3 rides a week: To make sustained improvements, you should ride at least 3 times a week.
 This is only the minimum amount, and you may choose to ride more often.

 - Don’t overtrain: Different riders respond differently to varying levels of training.
 Some can sustain 5 days a week, while others would quickly burn out.
 So, take time to understand your body and adjust the number of days you ride accordingly.

 - Learn training zones: Your training zones are different levels of exertion based on your heart rate or power output.
-Most training rides will be centred on these and will target various zones.
+Most training rides will be centred on these and will target multiple zones.
 It can be confusing at first, but check out our guides to heart rate training zones and power training zones to clear things up.

 How often you ride will depend on many factors, and the key is to understand what works for you.
-This may take time as you learn about your body and learn to juggle riding with other responsibilities, but you’ll quickly learn what works best.
+This may take time as you learn about your body and how to juggle riding with other responsibilities, but you’ll quickly learn what works best.